 Bisoprolol helps to keep your blood pressure under control.

-It may also be used to manage heart diseases such as angina pectoris (chest pain) and heart failure.
+It may also be used to manage angina pectoris (chest pain).

 Take Bisoprolol exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.